MASSERIA TRAPANÀ (Puglia)

 When booking through JH Hotels, daily breakfast and one bottle of olive oil from Trapana’s olive grove are included in the stay. | |||

 A two-night minimum stay is required with all reservations.
 The rates listed above are per room per night and are based on double occupancy.
-They exclude a 10% tax and the city tax of €2.50 per person per night.
+They include a 10% tax and the city tax of €2.50 per person per night.
 Extra Bed: €30/night.
 Cancellation Policy: when cancelling 14 days or less prior to the arrival date, 100% of the total stay is charged; when cancelling 15-30 days prior to the arrival date, 50% of the total stay is charged; when cancelling 30 days or more prior to the arrival date, there is no charge.
 Beds in all suites are extra-large (78 x 78 inches) four posters.
 Twin beds are available in 3 of the suites, one in each of the suite categories except for the Corner Suite.
 All of the above is subject to availability and change.
 Blackout dates apply.
 Terms and conditions apply. |

 General Information